1j01/card-game-generator/README.md

 Starts a renderer process with [Electron][], and calls back when it exits.

 `page` should be a path pointing to an `html` file which displays the cards.
+It will be served over HTTP to avoid issues with with the `file:` protocol.

 `to` specifies the output directory, e.g.
 `export/images` or `images/export`